seanwhs/Tutorials/NextJS/NextJS16-Blog/Part9-Members-Only.md

 ### Step 2: Paywall Component

 Create `src/components/MembersOnlyPaywall.tsx`.
-Using the `not-prose` class ensures Tailwind Typography doesn't apply article styles to your CTA card.
+The `not-prose` class is critical here—it prevents the Tailwind Typography plugin from applying unwanted article styling (like line-height or margins) to your CTA card.

 ```tsx
 import { SignInButton, SignUpButton } from "@clerk/nextjs";